English language in Europe: Ireland

 By the 20th century, Ireland had a centuries-old history of diglossia.
 English was the prestige language while the Irish language was associated with poverty and disfranchisement.
 Accordingly, some Irish people who spoke both Irish and English refrained from speaking to their children in Irish, or, in extreme cases, feigned the inability to speak Irish themselves.
 Despite state support for the Irish language in the Irish Free State (later the Republic of Ireland) after independence, Irish continued to retreat, the economic marginality of many Irish-speaking areas (see Gaeltacht) being a primary factor.
 For this reason Irish is spoken as a mother tongue by only a very small number of people on the island of Ireland.
 Irish has been a compulsory subject in schools in the Republic since the 1920s and proficiency in Irish was until the mid-1980s required for all government jobs.

-It may be noted, however, that certain Irish words (especially those germane to political and civic life) in the Republic and are rarely, if ever, translated into English.
+It may be noted, however, that certain Irish words (especially those germane to political and civic life) in the Republic are rarely, if ever, translated into English.
 These include the names of legislative bodies (such as Dáil Éireann and Seanad Éireann), government positions such as Taoiseach and Tánaiste, of the elected representative(s) in the Dáil (Teachta Dála), and political parties (such as Fianna Fáil and Fine Gael).
 Ireland's police force, the Garda Síochána, are referred to as "the Gardaí", or "the Guards" for short.
 Irish appears on government forms, euro-currency, and postage stamps, in traditional music and in media promoting folk culture.
 Irish placenames are still common for houses, streets, villages, and geographic features, especially the thousands of townlands.
 But with these important exceptions, and despite the presence of Irish loan words in Hiberno-English, Ireland is today largely an English-speaking country.
-Fluent or native Irish speakers are a minority in the most of the country, with Irish remaining as a vernacular mainly in the relatively small Gaeltacht regions, and most Irish speakers also have fluent English.
+Fluent or native Irish speakers are a minority in most of the country, with Irish remaining as a vernacular mainly in the relatively small Gaeltacht regions, and most Irish speakers also have fluent English.